industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install.md

 - WaterPerBottle: `Water / Bottles` Unit: ml

-## Configure Mindsphere
+## Configure MindSphere

-**Assett Manager**
+**Asset Manager**

-In order to display the data of the lines in the Mindsphere, it is necessary to create the corresponding assets and aspects
+In order to display the data of the lines in the MindSphere, it´s necessary to create the corresponding assets and aspects

 - go to "library" and select "Aspect Types"

   ![Mindsphere_Asset_Manager1](graphics/Mindsphere_AssetManager1.png)

 - ad a new Aspect "Media_Consumption_Line"
-- fill in the Name and  "Dynamic"
+- fill in the name and select "Dynamic"

   ![Mindsphere_Asset_Manager2](graphics/Mindsphere_AssetManager2.png)